-At the Gilberton Gold Project The Company's exploration focus during the year has been on gold and to a lesser extent lithium with the completion of in excess of 6,100m of RC drill testing of the Mt Hogan area.
-The Company is currently finalising a 200m diamond core program so as to gain valuable structural information of the Mt Hogan Gold Orebody.
-The plan is to complete further RC drilling at the Gilberton Gold project before the onset of the wet season in about November.
+At the Gilberton Gold Project The Company's exploration focus during the year has been on gold and to a lesser extent lithium.
+Drilling has been finalised at the Gilberton Gold Project located in North Queensland. local Townsville contractor Eagle Drilling completed 37 angled RC holes, for a total advance of 4,275m.
+In addition to the RC drilling, two HQ diamond holes (AMHDD031 and 038) with RC precollars, for a total of 361.5m of drilling (including 165.7m of core) have been completed this year.
 The Company has made significant progress towards the understanding of the mineralisation at Mt Hogan and the ultimate delineation of a gold resource with the delineation of several sub-parallel gold lodes beneath the historic gold mining operation.
-The Company has also been actively expanding its presence in the highly gold and lithium prospective Gilberton-Georgetown area with the granting of 3 EPMs and another 3 EPMs in the application phase.
+The Company has also been actively expanding its presence in the highly gold and lithium prospective Gilberton-Georgetown area with the granting of 2 EPMs and another 1 EPM in the application phase.